SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 Let's start with the second step, the callee side, and since all variable reads are concentrated on the scope lookup, we need to add the method scope in the scope chain.

 #### Previous situation

-Previously the method `execute:withReceiver:` was defined as follows
+Previously the method `execute:withReceiver:` was defined as follows:

 ```
 execute: anAST withReceiver: anObject